The

 The English

-had about five times the soldiers in Canada as they
+had several times the soldiers in Canada as they

-had there during the revolution doing nothing except
+had there during and just after the revolution and they were doing nothing except

-waiting at the US border for their marching orders.
+waiting at the US border for marching south orders.
 Also, the English

 had sent to the states (and Canada) somewhere between five and fifteen thousand